Human–animal hybrid: Films

 The science fiction film Splice, released 2009, shows scientists mixing together human and animal DNA in the hopes of advancing medical research at the pharmaceutical company that they work at.
-Calamitous results occur when the hybrid named Dren is born.
+Calamitous results occur when the hybrid named Dren (portrayed by Delphine Chanéac) is born.

-The H.P.
-Lovecraft inspired movie Dagon, released in 2001, additionally features grotesque hybrid beings.
+Comic books

 In terms of comic books, examples of fictional human-animal hybrids include the characters in Charles Burns' Black Hole series.
 In those comics, a set of teenagers in a 1970s era town become afflicted by a bizarre disease; the sexually transmitted affliction mutates them into monstrous forms.

+Marvel Comics has a race of human-animal hybrids called the New Men who were created by the High Evolutionary by evolving the animals into humanoid forms.

+Video games

 Multiple video games have featured human-animal hybrids as enemies for the protagonist(s) to defeat, including powerful boss characters.
 For instance, the 2014 survival horror release The Evil Within includes grotesque hybrid beings, looking like the undead, attacking main character Detective Sebastian Castellanos.
 With partners Joseph Oda and Julie Kidman, the protagonist attempts investigate a multiple homicide at a mental hospital yet discovers a mysterious figure who turns the world around them into a living nightmare, Castellanos having to find the truth about the criminal psychopath.